 Normal Orthodontic Discomfort vs Pain

-Pain or discomfort are very common when braces are first fitted and treatment begins.
-Your mouth just needs some time to adjust to your new braces, or dental appliance.
-Expect your teeth to feel tender when you first get your braces, and the brackets and wires may irritate the inside your mouth a bit.
+Pain or discomfort is very common when braces are first fitted and treatment begins.
+Your mouth just needs some time to adjust to your new braces or dental appliance.
+Expect your teeth to feel tender when you first get your braces, and the brackets and wires may irritate the inside of your mouth a bit.
 While this is uncomfortable, it shouldn't last long.
 Over the course of a few days, your mouth will gradually grow accustomed to your braces, and you'll begin feeling normal again.

 If you're experiencing pain due to irritation of your cheeks and lips, place a ball of orthodontic wax over the problematic bracket for instant relief.

 Following an adjustment appointment, or when you change to your next set of aligners, you will probably feel some discomfort.
-Your mouth simply needs time to adjust to the new position of your teeth and the pressure of from braces or aligners, but this discomfort should also pass fairly quickly.
+Your mouth simply needs time to adjust to the new position of your teeth and the pressure from braces or aligners, but this discomfort should also pass fairly quickly.